In bilateral chill, small steps towards thaw, says Indian envoy to Pakistan Ajay Bisaria

 These steps would nevertheless signal another shift in the BJP government’s flip-flop policy towards Pakistan, since Narendra Modi became PM in 2014.
 It has fluctuated between personal engagement with Pakistan, from Modi landing at Lahore in 2016 and inviting Pakistan intelligence agencies to Pathankot air base after a terror attack, to stalling the SAARC summit and taking a proactive stance on the LoC.

 While a new civilian government is expected to be in place in Islamabad by August, the Pakistan Army has made it clear that it will have a say in the country’s policy towards India.
 “Pakistan Army will sit with the civilian government and as is the system in all countries, governments do no act without inputs from security forces.
-Pakistan is no exception,” Major General Bajwa said.
+Pakistan is no exception,” Major General Ghafoor said.

 Sources in Delhi dismiss it as an “internal matter” of Pakistan, wherein they will deal with whoever is in the government.
 They stress the multiple rounds of talks between the NSAs of two countries to highlight their policy for engagement.
 As reported by The Indian Express, the two NSAs had secretly met at Bangkok on December 26 last year, even as tensions rose between the two countries following the treated of arrested retired naval officer, Kulbhushan Jadhav’s family in Islamabad.